SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Evaluation

 \subsection{Latency}

 We compare the average transaction confirmation latency of SpiralShard and the baseline under different network sizes.
 Transaction confirmation latency here is the duration from when a transaction starts to be processed until the transaction is confirmed, the same as Monoxide \cite{monoxide}.
-As shown in Figure \ref{fig:latency}, SpiralShard has longer latency (up to 1.9$\times$ at a network size of 4,200).
-By comparing Figure \ref{subfig:throughput} and Figure \ref{fig:latency}, we find that although the throughput of SpiralShard is greatly improved, the transaction confirmation latency is not too large.
-The main reason is that, although SpiralShard requires each block to be sequentially endorsed by other shards, the significantly reduced shard size speeds up intra-shard consensus, shortening the latency for each step of the LCE, resulting in an acceptable overall latency.
+As shown in Figure \ref{fig:latency}, compared to the Baseline, SpiralShard has longer latency (up to 1.9$\times$ at a network size of 4,200).
+The main reason is that, to ensure the security of the transaction, SpiralShard requires that the transaction not be finalized until it has been endorsed by the endorsement group.
+This somewhat slows down the time it takes for a transaction to be confirmed.
+However, on the other hand, although SpiralShard requires each block to be sequentially endorsed by other shards, the significantly reduced shard size also speeds up intra-shard consensus, shortening the latency for each step of the LCE, resulting in an acceptable overall latency.
+Compared to GearBox, SpiralShard demonstrates lower latency when the network scales beyond 2,000 nodes (e.g., 64.4\% at a network size of 4,200).
+This is still mainly because GearBox requires network-wide consensus for block finalization.
+Differently, SpiralShard only requires LCE within each endorsement group and limits the broadcasting of raw transactions within each shard.